 In the third and fourth quarters of fiscal 2014, the Company concluded it had triggering events requiring assessment of impairment for certain of its long-lived assets in conjunction with its restructuring actions announced in fiscal 2014.
 In addition, in the fourth quarter of fiscal 2014, the Company concluded that it had a triggering event requiring assessment of impairment of long-lived assets held by the Building Efficiency Rest of World - Latin America reporting unit due to the impairment of goodwill in the quarter.
-As a result, the Company reviewed the long-lived assets for impairment and recorded a \$39 million impairment charge within restructuring and impairment costs on the consolidated statements of income.
-Of the total impairment charge, \$34 million related to the Building Efficiency Rest of World segment and \$5 million related to Corporate assets.
-In addition, the Company recorded \$52 million of asset impairments within discontinued operations related to Adient in fiscal 2014 and \$43 million of asset and investment impairments within discontinued operations in the third quarter of fiscal 2014 related to the divestiture of the Automotive Experience Electronics business.
+As a result, the Company reviewed the long-lived assets for impairment and recorded a \$91 million impairment charge within restructuring and impairment costs on the consolidated statements of income, of which \$45 million was recorded in the third quarter and \$46 million in the fourth quarter of fiscal 2014.
+Of the total impairment charge, \$45 million related to the Automotive Experience Interiors segment, \$34 million related to the Building Efficiency Rest of World segment, \$7 million related to the Automotive Experience Seating segment and \$5 million related to Corporate assets.
+In addition, the Company recorded \$43 million of asset and investment impairments within discontinued operations in the third quarter of fiscal 2014 related to the divestiture of the Automotive Experience Electronics business.
 Refer to Note 4, "Discontinued Operations," and Note 16, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
-The impairment was measured, depending on the asset, either under an income approach utilizing forecasted discounted cash flows or a market approach utilizing an appraisal to determine fair values of the impaired assets.
+The impairment was measured, depending on the asset, either under an income approach utilizing forecasted discounted cash flows or a market approach utilizing an appraisal to determine fair values of the impairment assets.
 These methods are consistent with the methods the Company employed in prior periods to value other long-lived assets.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."

-Investments in partially-owned affiliates ("affiliates") at September 30, 2016 were \$990 million, \$493 million higher than the prior year.
-The increase was primarily due to the investment in the JCH joint venture.
+Investments in partially-owned affiliates ("affiliates") at September 30, 2016 were \$2.7 billion, \$0.6 billion higher than the prior year.
+The increase was primarily due to the investment in the JCH joint venture and positive earnings at certain Automotive Experience affiliates.